DECAF/redaxo_piwik_tracker/decaf_piwik_tracker/README.markdown

 * **1.0.4:**
   * Automatically changing colors for REDAXO 4.1
   * Added German README
-  * Improved adjustment of max values on drawing the graphs
+  * Improved adjustment for max values on drawing the graphs
 * **1.0.3:**
   * Initial release